deimosfr/mytechnotebook/docs/MacOS/Misc/switch_to_case_sensitive.md

 On Mac OS X, the default file system is case-insensitive.
 However, you can switch to a case-sensitive file system if needed.
 This is particularly useful for certain applications or development environments that require case sensitivity.

+!!! warning

-{{< alert context="warning" text="Switching to a case-sensitive file system can cause issues with applications that expect a case-insensitive file system.
-This is why moving to a case-sensitive file system is not recommended." />}}
+    Switching to a case-sensitive file system can cause issues with applications that expect a case-insensitive file system.
+This is why moving to a case-sensitive file system is not recommended.

 Instead, it is preferable to create a dedicated volume (not a partition) with a case-sensitive file system.
 This way, you can keep your main volume case-insensitive while having a separate volume for applications that require case sensitivity.
 The other advantage is that you won't encounter any issue with TimeMachine backups and restoring your system (you can't restore a case-sensitive volume to a case-insensitive one without a long and painful procedure).